 From 2016 the developer of the wind farm is making contributions of just over £50,000 pa over the lifetime of the wind farm into the Wryde Croft Wind Farm Community Fund.

-Applications for funding are invited from not for profit constituted groups (not individuals) delivering charitable projects with public benefit for residents who live in the Area Of Benefit for the fund - a 6km radius around the Farm as shown on the attached map
+Applications for funding are invited from not for profit constituted groups (not individuals) delivering charitable projects with public benefit for communities in the parishes listed below.

 Organisations must have three or more independent people on their management committee, an up to date Equality Policy, a bank account with two or more independent signatures and a Safeguarding Policy if working with either children and/or vulnerable adults.
 If groups need help with the preparation of any of these documents or their constitution, please contact CCF who will refer you to organisations that are to help.

 If the group is an unincorporated voluntary body or not-for-profit Limited Company with an annual income over £5,000, it will need to be one of the recognised not-for-profit structures we support listed below, before applying for a grant:

 - Exempt Charity

 - Charitable Incorporated Organisation (CIO)

 - Community Amateur Sports Club